enajork/devex/README.md

 - https://i3wm.org/docs/debugging.html

 ## Future improvements
-- Make installation script to automate setup
+- Make installation script to automate setup - might consider using Ansible
-- Use docker for automated testing of install script
+- ~~Use docker for automated testing of install script~~ Docker is not the right tool for this.
+Using Hyper V instead.
 - Fix picom settings
 - Beautify things
 - Consider using https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/archlinux
 - Switch away from p10k
-- Implement mouse warping
+- ~~Implement mouse warping~~ seems like using RDP might make this impossible

 ## Known issues
-- picom flickers when changing workspaces - https://github.com/yshui/picom/issues/16
+- picom flickers when changing workspaces - https://github.com/yshui/picom/issues/16 - still having this issue but it is not severe enough to ditch picom.
 - ~~Some picom issue that causes windows to disappear when they are tiled with transparency enabled~~ Fixed by using `use-damage = false;` setting.
-- picom draws ugly black boxes around context & dropdown menus in chromium (similar to this [issue](https://github.com/orgs/regolith-linux/discussions/949)).
+- ~~picom draws ugly black boxes around context & dropdown menus in chromium (similar to this [issue](https://github.com/orgs/regolith-linux/discussions/949)).
 Very annoying.
-Stopped using picom because of this.
+Stopped using picom because of this.~~ Fixed by installing gtk.

-## Exploration
+## macOS
-### Mutagen
-I did some evaluation of the viability of [mutagen](https://mutagen.io), but I concluded that it was not going to be appropriate for my use case.
-Rather using mutagen to edit remote files locally, I will install my neovim config on the remote machines and use neovim there.
-This makes more sense for my purposes, but it might not be the same for you.
-I also lightly explore [remote-sshfs.nvim](https://github.com/nosduco/remote-sshfs.nvim), but that seems too new/unstable to be of use for me.
-There could be other neovim plugins or approaches to get the functionality that I desire, but I am pausing my search for the time being.
-Mutagen consumes too much disk space, poses too much of a security risk, and suffers from long initialization time.
-For those reason, I chose not to utilize it as a core component of my development workflow.

 ### Aerospace
 I still use a Mac laptop whenever I am on the go.
 While the level of customization is not as much as with Linux, it still possible to use a tiling window manager and all of the terminal & vim enhancements.
 Aerospace is a tiling window manager for MacOS.
 It does not work as well as i3, but it serves its purpose well.

-### kitty on macOS
+### kitty
 I've been using iTerm2 for the past few years, but finally switched to using kitty on macOS.
 To install, either run with `curl` or `brew`:
 - `curl -L https://sw.kovidgoyal.net/kitty/installer.sh | sh /dev/stdin`
 - `brew install --cask kitty`

-### stow on macOS
+### stow
 Install GNU stow on macOS using `brew install stow`.

 ## Inspirations